-A portion of the Company's portfolio is invested in U.S. dollar-denominated investments and debt instruments.
-To the extent that such exposure is not hedged, changes in the value of the foreign currencies in which the Company investments are denominated could have a negative impact on the ultimate return on the Company's investments and overall financial performance.
+A significant portion of the Company's investment portfolio is invested in U.S. dollar-denominated investments.
+To the extent that such exposure is not hedged, changes in the value of the currencies in which the Company's investments are denominated could have a negative impact on the Company's reported financial results and overall financial performance.